Sunday In-Person Worship

 While it remains safest to worship online, Redeemer’s Reopening Task Force has used State and Federal Guidelines as well as the latest scientific information to make a plan for in-person worship that is as safe as it can be.

 Every person attending the 10 am hybrid worship service in-person at Redeemer will be required to wear a mask over both their mouth and nose at all times.
 Communion will be taken in our seats, and there will be no singing from the assembly.
 Worship services will be short (~40 mins.)

 We ask that you love your neighbor by taking seriously the following guidelines:

 - No one should attend in person worship if they have recently tested positive for COVID-19 or have been in close contact with someone known to have tested positive

 - No one should come to church if they are experiencing any symptoms of COVID-19 including fever, cough, muscle aches, or stomach upset.

 - Mask wearing is required at all times except when consuming communion.

 Our Reopening Redeemer committee will continue to meet regularly and restrictions and guidelines will be updated as warranted.
 We are excited to welcome you back, but your health and safety are our top priority.
 Please know that you can still participate in our 10 am Sunday worship virtually.

 Worship is at the heart of what we do at Redeemer.

-During this COVID season Redeemer is offering worship both on-line and in person.
-The services follow the same pattern and always include Holy Communion.
+During this COVID season, Redeemer is offering virtual worship on-line and modified in-person services when it is safe to do so.
+Both virtual and in-person services follow the same pattern and always include Holy Communion.